(For more information, go to RenewAmerica.com)

-In his battle, he is fighting not only for his own rights, but the rights of others similarly harmed by so-called "insurance medical examiners."
+Callan is fighting not only for his own rights as an injured worker, but the rights of others similarly harmed by so-called "insurance medical examiners."

-If you know someone deprived of needed care by an unjust “insurance medical exam,” or would like to protect the public from such fraudulent exams, please help Callan with his determined efforts to finally put an end to this widespread corruption!Costs to date
+If you know someone deprived of needed care as a result of an unjust “insurance medical exam,” or would like to protect the public from such fraudulent exams, please help Callan with his determined efforts to finally put an end to this widespread corruption!Costs to date

-Over the past 2 ½ years, this legal battle has cost Callan an estimated $75,000 of his medical / special needs fund created from settlements he received from the drivers who caused his work-related accident described below.
+Over the past three years, Callan’s legal battle has cost him an estimated $50,000 of his medical / special needs fund created from settlements he received from the drivers who caused his work-related accident described below.
 He needed this fund to help him with his future needs due to his impairments

 .
 That fund is now almost all gone, as a result of this prolonged uphill battle.

-But at this point, any amount would help
+At this point, any amount you could donate would help